netxms/netxms-doc/admin/data-collection.rst

 ---------

 Usually DCIs have scalar values.
 A list DCI is a special DCI which returns a list of values.
-List DCIs are mostly used by NetXMS internally (to get the list of network interfaces during the configuration poll, for example) but can also be utilized by user in some occasions.
-NetXMS Management Console does not support list DCIs directly but their names are used as input parameters for Instance Discovery methods.
+List DCIs are mostly used by |product_name| internally (to get the list of network interfaces during the configuration poll, for example) but can also be utilized by user in some occasions. |product_name| Management Console does not support list DCIs directly but their names are used as input parameters for Instance Discovery methods.
 List DCI values can be also obtained with :command:`nxget` command line utility (e.g. for use in scripts).